isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 information for the lease (e.g. FQDN, DNS update direction flags) has changed.
 Setting ``ddns-update-on-renew`` to true instructs the server to always update the DNS information when a lease is renewed even if its DNS information has not changed.
-This allows Kea to "self-heal" in the event it was previously unable to add DNS entries or they were somehow lost by the DNS server.
+This allows Kea to "self-heal" if it was previously unable to add DNS entries or they were somehow lost by the DNS server.

 .. note::